There are many things I love about my real estate brokerage, but eXp Realty Revenue Share has to be near the top of my list!

 What’s the difference between revenue and profit share?
 It’s simple – revenue share is before company expenses, profit share is after company expenses.
 Since revenue share is paid out prior to expenses being subtracted, it is more predictable.
 It’s based on an easy to calculate equation.
 In a profit share model, if the costs to run the brokerage are increased, the profit share is decreased.
 It’s less predictable.
 With the Revenue share model, if you track the closings on your revenue share group, you will know exactly how much money to expect that month.

 Revenue share is only one appealing aspect that eXp Realty has to offer.
 Agent ownership is another.
-I’ll be writing about agent ownership in my nest post, please check back soon if the idea of earning shares in a publicly traded company interests you.
+I’ll be writing about agent ownership soon, please check back soon if the idea of earning shares in a publicly traded company that’s traded on the NASDAQ interests you.